Strensall: Religious sites

 A Wesleyan chapel existing in Strensall from 1823 was succeeded by a new building in 1895.
 Between 1879 and 1889 a Primitive Methodist chapel was built in the village.

-The Parish Church of Strensall is St Mary the Virgin.
-The current building was consecrated by the Archbishop of York in 1866 after the old building, originally dedicated to St James, was destroyed about 1798 or 1800.
+The parish church of Strensall is St Mary the Virgin.
+The current building was designed by J. B. and W. Atkinson, built in sandstone and roofed in Westmoreland slate.
+It was consecrated by the Archbishop of York in 1866 after the old building, originally dedicated to St James, was destroyed about 1798 or 1800.
 There are also the Methodist Chapel and St Wilfred's Garrison Church.

 Education

 Strensall falls within the secondary education catchment areas for Huntington School in the northern outskirts of York.
 Robert Wilkinson is the local primary school and was founded in 1718 from money left by a local farmer of that name.
 It moved to its present location on West End in 1972.

 Sports

 Strensall is the home of the York Golf Club.
 Strensall Football Club 1XI play in Division Two of the York and District Football League.